ali-bajwa/Multiplayer-Infinite-2-D-Side-Scroller/Infinite Sidescroller/GameCode/DON'T_README.txt

 	watchify
 		description:
 			wrapper around browserify
 			automatically browserifies project each time one of the sources change.
-Due to agressive caching, only the first compilation takes long
+Due to aggressive caching, only the first compilation takes long
 		commands:
 			long options: